 How do you know what type of protein powder to go for?

-The world of protein can be a difficult one to navigate.
-With lots of jargon and buzzwords flying around.
-It’s not easy to understand what you should be going for any why.
+The world of protein can be challenging to navigate with lots of jargon and buzzwords flying around.
+It’s not easy to understand what you should be going for and why.
 So, let’s address this too.
 Protein powders are often classed by their source.
 They’re a processed product, meaning the protein has been extracted from something naturally occurring.
 There are loads, but let’s have a look at the most popular three.

-Dairy products produce two types of protein.
-Casein and whey.
+Dairy products produce two types of protein: Casein and Whey.
 Whey is by far the most popular choice for sports nutrition.
 It’s better for the development of new proteins in the muscles.
 When whey protein is processed, it can become whey isolate or whey concentrate.
 Whey isolate basically has more protein in it.
 Whey concentrate has a higher proportion of carbohydrate and fat in it.
-For these reasons, its whey isolate and whey isolate powder you’ll see written on the packets of protein powder.
-Whey protein tops the charts in terms of protein quality and has the highest amount of research behind it.
+It’s whey isolate and whey isolate powder you’ll see written on protein powder packets for these reasons.
+Whey protein tops the charts in terms of protein quality and has the most research behind it.

 Pea protein is an up and comer.
-Research is pretty limited on it because of its youth but soo far it’s a positive story for facilitating muscle gain.
-It’s vegan and allergy free.
+Research is pretty limited because of its youth, but so far, it’s a positive story for facilitating muscle gain.
+It’s vegan and allergy-free.

-When it comes to deciding which to pick, don’t think too much into it.
+When it comes to deciding which to pick, don’t overthink it.
 Unless you have time to read the lengthy research papers.
 Go for soy or pea protein if you’re a vegan.
 If you like a smoother and creamier protein shake, go for whey isolate powder.

 There’s a whole industry around protein products that can offer different textures, flavours, energy content and additional nutrients.
-The Protein Works have a large range of different powders, bars, and other snacks you can use to get your fix.
-Form Nutrition offer a plant-based protein powder that contains a whole host of other important nutrients too.
+The Protein Works have an extensive range of different powders, bars, and other snacks you can use to get your fix.
+Form Nutrition offer a plant-based protein powder that contains a whole host of other vital nutrients too.
 Their chocolate salted caramel superblend protein is a delicious choice.
-PHD’s diet whey protein powder is a winner for smoothies as it thickens up well and there’s loads of different flavours to choose from.
+PHD’s diet whey protein powder is a winner for smoothies as it thickens up nicely, and there are loads of different flavours to choose from.

 What about protein pills?